UppsalaNLP/uuparser/README.md

 To train a multi-treebank model, simply add the --multiling flag at both training and test time.
 The output model files will be stored by default directly in the specified output directory rather than in treebank-specific subdirectories.

+#### ELMo

+Results can be improved by using ELMo, this can be done with [the fork of this parser by Johannes Gontrum](https://github.com/jgontrum/uuparser-with-elmo).
+(To be merged soon)

 #### Citation